Sribabu-Mandraju/my_portfolio/src/blogs_mds/TransaparentUpgradableProxy.md

 ## What are Proxy Contracts?

 A proxy contract stores data but delegates functionality to implementation contracts.
 In simple terms, it borrows code from another smart contract to perform operations on its own data.
-Understanding proxy contracts requires understanding `delegatecall`.
+Understanding proxy contracts requires understanding delegatecall.

 ---